yjh-jy/dsa3101-bank-marketing-group-1/segmentation_updates/README.md

 # Segmentation Updates

-This repository is part of an **industry-focused student project**, designed to provide hands-on experience with real-time customer segmentation using modern data engineering tools.
+This module is designed to provide hands-on experience with real-time customer segmentation using modern data engineering tools.
 The system leverages **Kafka, PostgreSQL, and KMeans++** to process live transaction data, dynamically clustering customers based on their financial behavior and engagement patterns.
 Additionally, it includes a **Dash frontend** for real-time visualization of segmentation results.

-This project simulates real-world data streaming, allowing students to develop and deploy scalable data pipelines while gaining exposure to industry best practices in event-driven architectures and machine learning-based customer analytics.

 ## Table of Contents
 - [Prerequisites](#prerequisites)